Vault supports the following G Suite services:

 - Chats that occur within Google Docs.

-Vault groups all chat messages into a single thread.
-Messages are continuously added to the chat thread until:
+Vault groups all classic Hangouts messages into a single thread.
+Messages are continuously added to the thread until:

 - three hours have elapsed since the last chat message was sent.